Connect to Salesforce

 The following actions are supported:

-• Grant licenses for one-time orders
+• Grant and update licenses for one-time orders

-• Grant licenses for subscriptions
+• Grant and update licenses for subscriptions

 • Delete licenses